 After getting my Arduino board I quickly realized, that some basic knowledge is required for 2 key reasons:

 - to work smart and prevent your components from taking any damage

 - to learn when scripting can be replaced with simple circuitry

 The first point goes without thinking, power can cause damage to your chips and modules.
-You can also use your components to drive certain behavior of your components.
-Sometimes clever use or resistors, transistors and capacitors can be equally efficient as writing a python script.
+You can also use your components to drive the certain behavior of your components.
+Sometimes clever use or resistors, transistors, and capacitors can be equally effective as writing a python script.
 And it turns out much cheaper, as the circuit no longer has to be connected to the board itself!

 Basics of electricity: A/C vs D/C

 For our use, we can simplify this to socket power vs something that would be supplied through your 9V battery, USB port or a charger.

 Alternating Current comes in many volts and it is the one to be really careful about!
 It runs through the wires with usually 50-60Hz frequency alternating the direction of the current.
 In many cases, you simply don’t want to play with this until you get an actual knowledge of what you want to do.